logixian/logixian/README.md

 ### Hi there 👋

-- 🔭 I’m currently learning the fundamentals,
+- 🔭 I’m currently focusing on the fundamentals of ethereum and cryptography,
-  - Cryptography
-    - Discrete Logarithms
-    - Bilinear Pairings
-    - ECC
+  - Cryptography:
-    - ECDSA
+    - Discrete Logarithms, Bilinear Pairings, ECC, ECDSA
     - Implementing the above primitives in go and rust
-  - Zero-Knowledge Proofs
+  - Zero-Knowledge Proofs:
-    - ZK-SNARKs: PLONK
-    - STARK: FRI
-    - Linear PCPs
-    - Recursive SNARKs
+    - ZK-SNARKs: Groth16, PLONK, STARK: FRI, Linear PCPs, Recursive SNARKs, Folding Schemes, MSM
     - Practicing zk-circuits for cryptographic primitives using Circom, gnark and halo2 and benchmarking them
-- 🌱 I run an ETH node
+- 🌱 I run an ETH node using my local server Geth (EL) + Lighthouse (CL)
-- 🌱 I am building a query engine to analyze Ethereum (PoS) on-chain data
-- 👀 I’m interested in
+- 👀 I’m looking to learn more about ethereum primitives,
   - Networking Layer (libp2p, Kademila DHT)
   - Data Availability
   - Restaking